veebch/clock/README.md

 - A [ferrite receiver](https://de.elv.com/dcf-empfangsmodul-dcf-2-091610) (for the DCF77 signal)
 - A microcontroller (Raspberry Pi Pico)
 - [Real time clock](https://eckstein-shop.de/WaveSharePrecisionRTCModuleforRaspberryPiPico2COnboardDS3231ChipEN) (RTC) (backup for any radio signal issues)
-- 24V DC to 5V DC step down board (you can skip this if you intend to power the pico via USB)
 - H bridge ([LN298](https://www.reichelt.com/ch/de/entwicklerboards-motodriver2-l298n-debo-motodriver2-p202829.html?PROVID=2808), for the polarity switch that triggers the clock mechanism)

 # Video

 # Building your own clock